Notice of Privacy Practices

 Although your health record is the physical property of the facility that compiled it, the information belongs to you.
 You have the right to:

 You have the right to request that we amend your medical information if you feel that it is incomplete or inaccurate.
-You must make this request in writing to our Director of Health Information Management, stating what information is incomplete or inaccurate and the reasoning that supports your request.
+You must make this request in writing to the Medical Records Team, stating what information is incomplete or inaccurate and the reasoning that supports your request.

 We are permitted to deny your request if it is not in writing or does not include a reason to support the request.
 We may also deny your request if: